janschill/flatmin/README.md

 This is the reason, we cannot use session based authentication in our RESTful API.

 Basic auth
-Send encoded login in every request header.
+Sends encoded login in every request header.
 Only secure when used with HTTPS.

+We will be using token-based authentication, which generates a token with an expiration date on a valid login.
+The server stores this token in a database and sends the token back to the user.
+The user then, has to send the token in every request, where the server compares it to the stored token in the database.